lirsacc/sloths-py/docs/usage.md

 - Dealing with infinite streams such as sockets or event streams.

 :::{warning}
-The lazyness can easily be lost by one bad transform.
+The laziness can easily be lost by one bad transform.
 Be careful to never consume the source iterator eagerly if you want the properties discussed above to remain true.
 :::